Saturday, 30 December 2023

 Rainy day

 I woke at 5 a.m. with my tooth sore, and took ibuprofen which meant that when I woke again a couple of hours later it felt ok.
 My tooth is definitely getting better, however I really have been taken by surprise at the pain that follows root canal treatment.
+I don't remember this from my first root canal treatment decades ago.
 The other thing that I noticed at 5 a.m. was rain battering against the window, and it was still raining when we got up.
 It was a wet day, with the cloud hanging low over the loch.

 A bit of Mahler